RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 **Bugs Fixed:**

+- Bad session urls were causing crashes.
+Then the errors were causing more errors.
+Then those errors were causing crashes.
 - The auto polling has been disabled when the window isn't active.
 This should save us potentially millions of unecessary API calls when people leave tabs open by accident (or on purpose).
 - Work orders that are delegated should now allow the delegate owner to edit adn delete them properly.
 - Delegated work orders should allow the delegate owner to mark crew shares as paid.